yunusemre002/afstudeerproject/logbook.md

 The combination of these libraries provides a comprehensive and efficient pipeline for processing and analyzing microscopy data.

+## Mental exercises and trials for a solution:

+### cellpose 3d
+It was considered and tested to detect both cells and nuclei using Cellpose 3D.
+However, it was experienced that the method did not work on a MacBook M1 (2020), likely due to the high GPU requirements.
+As a result, a Colab Pro account was used to run the process with a high-performance GPU.
+Even in this setup, cell and nucleus detection took more than an hour, totaling up to three hours for full processing.
+Given the lengthy processing time and the dependency on high-end GPUs, it was concluded that this method would not be feasible for the current workflow and impractical to run in different environments.
+Therefore, this approach was abandoned.

+### Threshold Methods for Aggregate Detection
+In the aggregate detection step, various thresholding techniques were explored to identify potential aggregate regions based on intensity differences in the microscopy images.
+Several well-established methods from the literature were tested, including:

+- **Otsu Thresholding**
+- **Triangle Method**
+- **Mean Thresholding**
+- **Minimum Thresholding**

+Although these methods are commonly used in biomedical image analysis, they did not perform consistently well on our dataset.
+The heterogeneity in image brightness, contrast, and aggregate density across different samples limited the effectiveness of these thresholding strategies.

+As a result, a **general thresholding approach** was adopted.
+In this method, a global thresholding algorithm is applied, but the threshold value itself is user-adjustable.
+This parameter can be fine-tuned via the user interface (UI) for each image, allowing for better adaptability to the varying conditions present in individual samples.

+This solution provides a flexible balance between automation and manual control, helping to accommodate sample variability while maintaining usability.

 # 14.05.25
 ## TODO List